Simula-UiB/wPRF-Collision-Attack/README.md

 The code is written to be adaptable for various experimental setups.
 You can modify the value of L and the number of experiments by altering the num_experiments variable in the main() function.
 Intermediate results and detailed outputs are printed during the execution to allow you to monitor the progress of the attack.

 ## Licence
-Rubato Attack is licensed under the MIT License.
+The Collision Attack is licensed under the MIT License.

 * MIT license ([LICENSE](../LICENSE) or http://opensource.org/licenses/MIT)